cameronwp/hurtlingthrough.space/src/pages/posts/20220504-autobiography/index.md

 website and started a pivot to find a new product idea.

 In hindsight, we made a lot of poor decisions.
 I feel conflicted about my role.
-I take some responsibility, but the fact of the matter is I didn't know better.
+I take some responsibility because I was there, but the fact of the matter is I didn't know better.
 My whole business experience amounted to two months of scrambling in a startup and skimming [_The Lean Startup_](http://theleanstartup.com/) over a weekend.
 Our key mistake was simply that we invested a huge portion of our capital in an product without performing any actual market research.
 "If you build it, they will come" worked in _Field of Dreams_, but it doesn't work in business.
 No one was asking for our product, so no one ever used it.

-That being said, I wouldn't trade the experience of building the first LearnBIG website for the world.
-It is how I became an engineer. @@awk@@
+<span id="lb-eng" />It was disappointing, but I wouldn't trade this experience for
+the world.
+No better way to learn than trying and failing.
+And this is where I got my first taste of engineering.

 A couple weeks into the process of curating the database of educational resources, a thought occurred to me - I was working on a website, but I had no